open-turo/action-git-auth/README.md

-# action-gitconfig-insteadof
+# open-turo/action-git-auth@v1

-This GitHub Action provides a way to configure credentials for any utility that uses the git command, or any utility that uses the git command as a subprocess, or any utility that uses the git configuration file in its authentication and cloning.
+This [GitHub Action](https://docs.github.com/en/actions) provides a way to configure credentials for any utility that uses the git command, or any utility that uses the git command as a subprocess, or any utility that uses the git configuration file in its authentication and cloning.

 - [Usage](#usage)
   - [Basic](#basic)